 - My current additive has more trial work than other additives?

 - My silage keeps running effluent.
-The additive hasn't worked?
+Is this due to the additive?

 - Acid was always the best silage additive?